 Ohio Osteopathic Association Board of Trustees

 The OOA has a long history of supporting student involvement in the profession.
 In fact, the OOA was the first state osteopathic association in the nation to add a voting student representative to its Board of Trustees and to seat a student delegate in its House of Delegates.
 The President of OU-COM's Student Government serves as that voting member.
-If you have questions, concerns, or an interest in getting involved, please contact your student representative, Simon Fraser, SGA President and OOA Board member.
+If you have questions, concerns, or an interest in getting involved, please contact your student representative, Austin Moore, OMS II, SGA President and OOA Board member.

 Ohio ACOFP Board of Governors

 The President of the OU-COM Family Practice Student Association serves as a voting member of the Ohio ACOFP Board of Trustees.
 The State Society also provides an annual $1,500 grant to support the organization.
-If you have questions, concerns, or an interest in getting involved, please contact your student representative Kyle A. Hartman, Student Family Practice Association President and Ohio ACOFP Board Member.
+If you have questions, concerns, or an interest in getting involved, please contact your student representative, Student Family Practice Association President and Ohio ACOFP Board Member.

 State Science Day

 Each year, the OOA presents six Osteopathic Medical Awards in two grade categories during the Ohio Academy of Science's State Science Day.
 The competition attracts more than 1,000 junior and senior high school students from across Ohio.
-OU-HCOM medical students are needed to judge the 50 or so projects submitted in the OOA's category, which covers medical, health, and behavioral research.
-For more information Contact Tara Jones.
+In 2013, the OU-HCOM Chapter of the Student Osteopathic Medical Association supplied judges for the 50 or so projects entered in the OOA's category, which covers medical, health, and behavioral research.
+For more information, contact the OOA Central Office